ComradeHonk/dotfiles/README.md

 # ComradeHonk's dotfiles

+⚠️ Warning!
+I'm no longer maintaining this repo.
+It only exists for reference.
+I'll be deleting it soon!

 ## Introduction

 This repo contains configuration files for my [Hyprland](https://hyprland.org) ricing project using [Catppuccin](https://github.com/catppuccin/catppuccin) Mocha theme.
 You may use my configuration, but in the current state it's mostly copied from Catppuccin's GitHub.